jisanders1/Projects/Programming Languages (CS 403)/clox/README.md

 Chapter 20 - Hash Tables:
 - Added a hash table module in order to implement assignment, function declarations, and class declarations in later chapters.
 - Changed the way equality is checked with strings, instead of stepping through each character in the string, hash codes are used instead.
-- Ran a REPL checking for string equality to ensure that the output is still correct
+- Ran a REPL checking for string equality to ensure that the output is still correct.

+Chapter 21 - Global Variables:
+- Added the ability to define and assign global variables.
+- Added the ability to print statements.
+Print statements print a newline with them by default.
+- Entering expressions no longer will work, you must use a statement and follow it with a ';'.
+- Tested the examples from this chapter through running a file with the test cases listed above in the [Running](https://github.com/jisanders1/Projects/tree/main/Programming%20Languages%20(CS%20403)/clox#running) section.

 ## Issues
 - The compilation process is a bit long.
 Perhaps making a makefile will reduce difficulty.